-1. On June 6, 2024, the Company announced a non-brokered private placement of up to 3,000,000 units at a price of \$0.10 per share for gross proceeds of up to \$300,000 (the "Offering").
+- 1. On November 13, 2024, the Company announced and closed a non-brokered private placement of up to 2,800,000 units at a price of \$0.05 per share for gross proceeds of \$140,000 (the "Offering").
+Each unit consisted of one common share and one transferable warrant exercisable at a price of \$0.10 per share for a period of two years from the closing of the Offering.
+The Offering was closed and proceeds used towards general working capital. - 2.
+On June 6, 2024, the Company announced a non-brokered private placement of up to 3,000,000 units at a price of \$0.10 per share for gross proceeds of up to \$300,000 (the "Offering").
 Each unit will consist of one common share and one transferable warrant exercisable at a price of \$0.25 per share for a period of three years from the closing of the Offering.
-The proceeds from the Offering will be used towards public company expenditures such as audit, accounting and filing fees, working capital and general corporate purposes.
+The proceeds from the Offering will be used towards public company and FDA filing expenditures, as well as accounting and filing fees, working capital and general corporate purposes.